 To keep your account secure, we recommend you follow these best practices:

-- Use a password manager, such as LastPass or 1Password, to generate a password more than 16 characters.
+- Use a password manager, such as 1Password, to generate a password more than 16 characters.

 - Generate a unique password for npm.
 If you use your npm password elsewhere and that service is compromised, then attackers or other malicious actors could use that information to access your npm account.